circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

                 manifest: # path to manifest.yml file
                 package: # path to application package
 ```
-If you would like more detailed information about various CloudFooundry orb examples that you can use in your configurations, refer to the the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
+If you would like more detailed information about various CloudFoundry orb examples that you can use in your configuration workflows, refer to the [CloudFoundry Orb](https://circleci.com/orbs/registry/orb/circleci/cloudfoundry) page in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

 ## Firebase